bfetler/project_management/README.md

 <img src="https://github.com/bfetler/project_management/blob/master/images/iron-triangle1.png" alt="iron triangle" />

+__Q:__ When to consider the triple constraint?
++ At project start.
++ When creating or adjusting different phases or sprints.
++ Within a phase or sprint to meet a deadline.

 Examples of trade offs:
++ *If time estimates are too short:*
+    + Cut the scope, pushing some features to the next phase (keep on schedule).
+    + Increase the schedule and add more time (let schedule slip).
 + *If schedule is cut:*
     + Cut the scope and do less work in fewer iterations.
     + Add resources and do the same amount of work in fewer iterations.
-+ *If resources are cut:* Increase the schedule and add time (more iterations) to get the same amount of work done.
++ *If resources are cut:*
+    + Increase the schedule and add more iterations to get the same amount of work done.
-+ *If time estimates are too short:*
-    + Increase the schedule and add more iterations (let schedule slip).
     + Cut the scope, pushing some features to the next phase (keep on schedule).

-At the start of a project, you may set milestones, or major changes in scope, to help determine phases and the number of iterations.
++ *If scope is increased:*
+    + Add more iterations to increase schedule and get increased work done.
+    + Add more resources within same schedule to get increased work done.

 #### 6. Work Items
 Define what the team will do in each phase or iteration.